alexjlockwood/AndroidDesignPatterns/_posts/2016-08-11-theming-buttons-with-themeoverlays-background-tints.md

 <!--morestart-->

 Let's say you want to change the background color of a `Button`.
-How should this be done?
+How can this be done?

 This blog post covers two different approaches.
-In the first approach, we'll use AppCompat's `Widget.AppCompat.Button` style and a custom `ThemeOverlay` to modify the button's background color directly, and in the second, we'll use AppCompat's built-in background tinting support to achieve an identical effect.
+In the first approach, we'll use AppCompat's `Widget.AppCompat.Button.Colored` style and a custom `ThemeOverlay` to modify the button's background color directly, and in the second, we'll use AppCompat's built-in background tinting support to achieve an identical effect.